-For many negative pressure or vacuum pressure applications, 2 types of pressure sensors are available: gauge sensors or absolute pressure sensors.
+There are two types of pressure sensors used for negative pressure or vacuum pressure applications: gauge sensors or absolute pressure sensors.
 The reference pressure is the differentiating factor between these 2 types of sensors.
 The diagram below illustrates how the different methodologies work.

 We also have a Low Pressure Product & Pricing Guide which reviews specific models and includes budgetary pricing.

 At Servoflo, we are an industry leader in the design and manufacture of high-quality gauge pressure sensors for both atmospheric and absolute readings.
 Our many years of expertise allow us to provide detailed and practical assistance for engineers designing new components.

 If you are in need of exceptionally precise and reliable sensors for negative pressure applications, then request a quote today to learn more about our products.
 Our team of experts would be happy to assist you.